AgereJoseph1/URL-shortener/DOCUMENTATION.md

 # URL Shortening API Documentation

-Welcome to the URL Shortening API documentation.
 This guide will walk you through the installation, usage, and endpoints of the URL Shortening service.
 This service allows you to encode lengthy URLs into short, shareable links and decode them back to their original form.

 ## Introduction